We expect to meet twice per year. The seminar is funded by the LMS Grant Scheme 3.

 You need to buy a ticket from the machine before you get on the tram.
 The trip takes about 15 minutes.

 The Maths building is number 20 on the campus map.
 Talks are usually held in the Physics building, opposite the Maths building, number 22 on the map.
 The tram stop is the green circle on the map near the South Entrance.
-A nice place for lunch is the Lakeside Arts cafe (number 49 on the map, near the lake and tram stop).
+A nice place for lunch is the Lakeside Arts cafe (number 49 on the map, near the lake and tram stop) or the staff club (number 8).

 The School of Mathematics and Statistics is in the Hicks Building which is building 121 on this map